plan44/vdcd/docs/How to build vdsm and vdcd on Linux - in particular Raspian on P44-DSB-X.md

 Should output the usage text explaining the vdsm command line options.

-## Run vdcd and vdsm for experimenting
+## Run vdcd (and vdsm if needed) for experimenting

 **Note:** on a P44-DSB-X, there's a vdcd and vdsm already running.
 To test the self-built versions, you need to shut down these first:

 	# to test your own vdcd:
 	sv stop vdcd

-	# to test your own vdsm:
+	# to test your own vdsm (usually, you should be fine
+	# testing with the built-in vdsm or an external master vdSM
 	sv stop vdsm

 For running either vdsm or vdcd, we need a directory for persistent data (sqlite3 databases) storage: